 These headphones come with a hard case that feels fairly nice and should help protect them from small drops, scratches, and light water contact.
 While it's not quite as hard as some other hard cases we've tested, it's quite compact and should be able to fit into most pockets.

 The Anker SoundBuds Curve Upgraded 2019 feel quite stable in the ear thanks to their ear-hook design, making them a great option for sports.
-There are three sizes of stability fins included in the box, which should help them stay in your ears even during more intense workout sessions.
+There are 3 sizes of stability fins included in the box, which should help them stay in your ears even during more intense workout sessions.
 Unfortunately, the earbuds may slip out of your ear canal from time to time, and while they won't fall right out of your ear, the change in the seal may alter the sound.
-If you prefer a truly wireless design within the same price range, check out the SoundPeats TrueFree.
+If you prefer a truly wireless design within the same price range then check out the SoundPeats TrueFree.

 The peaks and dips performance of these headphones is decent.
 While both the bass and mid ranges are decently flat, there are some peaks and dips in the treble range, though these peaks were more prevalent in our left driver and the right driver didn't always match it.
 Overall it shouldn't be too noticeable, though the peaks in mid-treble may make cymbals and some vocals sound bright.
 The large dip starting in the high mid-treble range may also cause some sounds to come across dull and lifeless.